thinkphp/dijkstra.gem/README.md

 ```

-> You can use any kind of element as node, not only numbers
+> You can use any kind of element as node, not only numbers.
+> If returned cost is Infinity, and returned shortest_path is the starting node, then there is no Path that connects starting node and arrival node.

 ## Manual Installation